 1. Arbitrage is not An Intraday Trade (Cost Wise)

 You are not allowed to buy and sell the same stock in different exchanges on the same day.
-This means if you buy stock XYZ today in NSE, then you are not allowed to sell stock XYZ in BSE the same day.
-If you do that, you may have penalty of short selling in the exchange you sold.
+It means if you buy stock XYZ today in NSE, then you are not allowed to sell stock XYZ in BSE the same day.
+If you do that, you may have a penalty of short selling in the exchange you sold.

 It means you can only do arbitrage for stocks that you have in your DP.
-If you have stock XYZ in your DP, you can sell the same in BSE and buy them in NSE as well to bag a profit but then you are not doing intraday trading and so you may be paying the brokerage of delivery to your broker though you are trading on the same day – time wise.
+If you have stock XYZ in your DP, you can sell the same in BSE and buy them in NSE as well to bag a profit but then you are not doing intraday trading, and so you may be paying the brokerage of delivery to your broker though you are trading on the same day – time-wise.

 2. Last Traded Price is not the Price for Arbitrage

-- Bid price is the price that others are willing to buy shares at.
+- The bid price is the price that others are willing to buy shares.
 So you can sell at the bid price.

 So if you see the offer price and bid price in both the exchanges they are

-- Offer price in NSE is 74.90 for 48 shares.
+- The offer price in NSE is 74.90 for 48 shares.

-- Bid price in BSE is 67.30 for 50 shares.
+- The bid price in BSE is 67.30 for 50 shares.

 3. Arbitrage Trades should never be Manual